H.E.R.B.I.E.: Fictional character biography

-Other H.E.R.B.I.E. robots are eventually built throughout the years, serving general duties around the Baxter Building.
-In Marvel Knights Fantastic Four, H.E.R.B.I.E. has served as the guardian and companion for Franklin Richards and his sister Valeria.

-A mistake leaves the Fantastic Four lost in time and other heroes running the Baxter Building.
-The H.E.R.B.I.E. robots take on the costumes of Doctor Doom and demand respect.
-Otherwise they are peaceful.
-They later reject this clothing and go back to normal duties.
-Several of the robots take to watching interesting videos online in their downtime.

-The design of H.E.R.B.I.E. is displayed in the Smithsonian, near the Spider-Mobile.

-After Reed Richards and his wife vanish following the "Secret Wars" storyline, much of Reed's belongings are transferred over to the heroine known as Moon Girl.
-H.E.R.B.I.E. activates when Galactus shows up.
-H.E.R.B.I.E. declares he has been a Galactus sensing device all this time.
+After Reed Richards and his wife vanish following the "Secret Wars" storyline, much of Reed's belongings are transferred to Moon Girl.
+H.E.R.B.I.E. activates when Galactus appears and claims to have always had a Galactus-sensing device.

-H.E.R.B.I.E. is among the former Fantastic Four members who were summoned to Mister Fantastic and Invisible Woman when they were threatened by the Griever at the End of All Things.

-In the one-shot Incoming!, Valeria Von Doom removes H.E.R.B.I.E.'s inhibitor chip, allowing him to express to Mister Fantastic and Invisible Woman how much he hates them.

 During the "Iron Man 2020" event, H.E.R.B.I.E. appears as a member of the A.I.
 Army.

-During the "One World Under Doom" storyline, H.E.R.B.I.E. was upgraded by Mister Fantastic to pilot a special time machine to head to the event of the big bang in an attempt to get the Fantastic Four repowered.
-It works, but H.E.R.B.I.E sacrifices himself to send the Fantastic Four back to the present.
-Mister Fantastic later mentioned to Invisible Woman that he rebuilt H.E.R.B.I.E. with his pre-upgraded memories.
+During the "One World Under Doom" storyline, H.E.R.B.I.E. was upgraded by Mister Fantastic to pilot a special time machine to head to the event of the Big Bang in an attempt to restore the Fantastic Four's powers.
+After the Fantastic Four regain their powers, H.E.R.B.I.E sacrifices himself to return the Fantastic Four to the present.
+Mister Fantastic later states that he rebuilt H.E.R.B.I.E. with his pre-upgraded memories.